jon42/Obsidian-Vault/Seminar Notes/Raven Communication Notes.md

-This is a seminar on raven communication by Douglas Wacker, professor at UW-Bothel
+This is a seminar on raven communication by Douglas Wacker, professor at UW-Bothell

 Title: Ravens Calling in a Random Forest: Using Machine learning to Describe Corvid Vocal Communication